jfecher/ante/README.md

 ## Features
 * Strong focus on readability
 * Expression-based syntax
-* Robust module system with integrated build system
+* Robust module system with an integrated build system
 * Immutable by default
 * Strongly typed with a detailed algebraic type system and type inferencing
 * Compile-time execution combined with an extensible compiler API